openharmony/docs/en/device-dev/get-code/sourcecode-acquire.md

 To ensure the download performance, you are advised to download the source code or the corresponding solution from the image library of the respective site listed in the table below.

 >![](../public_sys-resources/icon-note.gif) **NOTE:**
 >-   The table below provides only the sites for downloading the latest OpenHarmony master and LTS code.
-For details about how to obtain the source code of earlier versions, see the  [Release Notes](../../release-notes/Readme.md).
+For details about how to obtain the source code of earlier versions, see the  [Release-Notes](../../release-notes/Readme.md).
 >-   The Master 1.0 version is no longer maintained.

 **Table  1**  Sites for acquiring source code from image sites